openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 Submissions List View
 *********************

-Opening the new grading experience shows a table listing responses for that particular ORA.
+The main view shows a table listing responses for that particular ORA.
 The table on the page shows the submitting user (or team, for team assignments), the submission date, grade (if graded) and grading status.
 The grading status shows:

 * “Ungraded” when the submission has not yet received a grade.
 * “Currently being graded by someone else” when another staff member is actively grading this submission.